Ostoja Danielewicz: In coalition with Pac family

 The Pac family rose into the power of controlling Belarus and Lithuania after the war between the Commonwealth and Sweden, then, at the same time, the Cossack war and also the war with Russia and when the Catholic and Protestant movements in Europe struggled for the power.
 The time was the middle of the 17th century when Pac and Danielewicz families stood strong behind the King and did not support the Radziwiłł family.
 After those wars, on behalf of the King of Poland and Grand Duke of Lithuania, John II Casimir Vasa, the Pac family could rule Grand Duchy of Lithuania together with their closest allies like Danielewicz.

-In 1653 the property of Bohdanow named after Prince Bohdan Sapieha in Belarus were passed to Barbara, daughter of Prince Karzimierz Sapieha.
+In 1653 the property of Bohdanow named after Prince Bohdan Pawłowicz Sapieha in Belarus were passed to Barbara, daughter of Prince Karzimierz Sapieha.
 Barbara's daughter Tekla Wollowicz then married Piotr Michał Pac and the property passed to the Pac family.
 Since Piotr Michał Pac had no children of his own, he adopted Michał Danielewicz,(Starosta of Plotelsk, Inspector of the Hungarian border) into the Pac family as he was the son of his sister Katarzyna Pac.
 As result of that, large property of Bohdanow, the town of Kartena and other properties was passed from the Pac family to Danielewicz.

 Ostoja Danielewicz family owned several big properties in Lithuania, Prussia, Belarus and Volyn, Ukraine and held high ranking offices in the Polish-Lithuanian Commonwealth, mostly in the Grand Duchy of Lithuania.
 Through the centuries Danielewicz was highly respected for and their knowledge in jurisdiction and therefore was often granted the position of Starosta (Lord of Regality) or County Judge as they also many times represented their districts and provinces at the Sejm, the Parliament of the Commonwealth.
 Danielewicz raised in great power and wealth during the time when the Pac family was in the control of the Grand Duchy of Lithuania.